t9md/atom-smalls/README.md

 * Search and jump to position across visible panes.
 * Flashing cursor position on landing(enbaled by default).
-* Automatically start jump-mode with configured input length.
+* Automatically start jump-mode with configured input length(disabled by default).
 * [easymotion](https://github.com/easymotion/vim-easymotion) style label jump.
 * Port of my [vim-smalls](https://github.com/t9md/vim-smalls/blob/master/README.md).
-* Can choose where label is shown from 'start' and 'end' of matching text.
+* Can choose label display position from 'start' or 'end' of matching text.
-* Can onfigure label characters.
+* Can configure label characters(two chars required at minimum).
+* Heuristically determine appropriate number of label to use.
+* Change label color to indicate if its final choice(blue is final choice).
+* `line-through` decided label char for two chars label.
 * Showing **Capital letter label** to standout and your input automatically upcased when finding matching label.
-* Efficient labeling strategy to reduce key type and brain context switch.

 # How to use